samorso/IBpaper/README.md

 ```

 You also need the following packages:

 ``` r
 install.packages(c("betareg", "BH", "MASS", "Rcpp", "RcppEigen", "RcppNumerical"))
 ```

 ## Usage
-We essentially provide code for running simulation for logistic,
-negative binomial and beta regressions with different assumptions on the data generating process, and a dataset for a case study.

-Here is a simple way to run a simulation for a logistic regression:
+Here is a simple example to run a simulation for a logistic regression:

 ``` r
 library(IBpaper)
 library(ib)